 Research Focus: Using gene editing to produce sustainable plant products

-Plantedit is a biotech company dedicated to use next-generation genome editing tools CRISPR/Cas9 and produces non-transgenic, regulatory free, sustainable, consumer-oriented genome-edited plant products.
-It is the first biotech company dedicated to using patented next-generation genome editing tools.
+Plantedit is a gene editing startup specializing in next-generation genome editing tools CRISPR/Cas9.
+And it also produces non-transgenic, regulatory free, sustainable, consumer-oriented genome-edited plant products.
+Moreover, it is the first biotech company using patented next-generation genome editing tools.
 In addition to producing cost-effective and applicable crop species, this company aims to develop mammalian protein and human drugs at cost-effective prices using the genome-edited plant platform.
-Its main focus at the moment is to develop crops that can withstand climate change, pathogen infection, and stress.
+Its primary focus at the moment is to develop crops that can withstand climate change, pathogen infection, and stress.

 Research Focus: natural and synthetic nucleases

-Inscripta is a gene-editing technology company dedicated to creating the tools needed to revolutionize gene editing tools for academic and commercial customers.
-It has an enzyme engineering program instead of a particular application form which they aim to provide tools for their customers to custom create their own applications.
+Inscripta is a gene editing technology company dedicated to creating the tools needed to revolutionize gene editing tools for academic and commercial customers.
+It has an enzyme engineering program instead of a particular application form which they aim to provide tools for their customers to custom create their applications.

 This biotech company has created a family of CRISPR enzymes (called MADzymes), bespoke nucleases, and a full suite of gene-editing tools (software, instruments, and reagents) that will significantly increase the speed and efficiency of precision gene editing.
 These developments will boast a high-throughput multiplexed genetic engineering platform that can synthesize enhanced bespoke enzymes for specific customer uses.